BasicBlockchains/ECC/README.md

 ## Tests

 We have 3 tests in the test_ecc.py file in the ./tests folder:

--test_curve_functions:: creates random curve with small prime using factory and verifies properties
+- test_curve_functions: creates random curve with small prime using factory and verifies properties
--test_factory: we verify that the CurveFactory class fails for all desired fail conditions
+- test_factory: we verify that the CurveFactory class fails for all desired fail conditions
--test_secp_curves: for each secp curve, we verify some necessary curve values as well as the order through scalar multiplication of a random point
+- test_secp_curves: for each secp curve, we verify some necessary curve values as well as the order through scalar multiplication of a random point

 ## Packages